Myo Myint Nyein: Editor in Chief

-Since then he has been working as the Editor-in-charge of Shwe Essence Magazine.
-He worked as an editor of the Ray of Light Journal till August 2016.
-He was also the Editor-in-charge of the Teen monthly magazine from 2003 – 2013 till the Independence weekly Journal was launched in 2012.
+Since that time, he has served as the Editor-in-Chief of Shwe Essence Magazine.
+He served as an editor for the Ray of Light Journal until August 2016.
+He served as an editor for the Ray of Light Journal until August 2016.
+Additionally, from 2003 to 2013, he served as the Editor-in-Chief of the Teen monthly magazine until the Independence Weekly Journal was established in 2012.
+Additionally, from 2003 to 2013, he served as the Editor-in-Chief of the Teen monthly magazine until the Independence Weekly Journal was established in 2012.
 He was the editor of the Myanmar translation of 'the Glass Palace" written by Amitav Ghosh.
-It was translated into Burmese by Nay Win Myint Nay Win Myint and the book won the National Literature Award for translation in 2012.
+It was translated into Burmese by Nay Win Myint and the book won the National Literature Award for translation in 2012.

-With the country started relaxation of repression on writers in 2009, along with the original writer and translator, Myo Myin Nyein attended the "A freedom to Write Literary Festival" of the Brown University as a speaker.
-He was an Editor in Chief of the Echo Journal in 2014-2016 and has published the Info-Digest bi-monthly journal, a new style of news presentation in brief since 2016.
+In 2009, the country began to relax its repression of writers, which included the original writer and translator.
+Myo Myin Nyein served as a speaker at the Brown University's "A Freedom to Write Literary Festival."
+He served as the Editor in Chief of the Echo Journal from 2014 to 2016, and he has been the publisher of the Info-Digest since 2016, a bi-monthly journal that provides a concise approach to news presentation.